Pair correlation function based on Voronoi topology: Discussion

-We have restricted our attention to two-dimensional systems largely for simplicity of presentation and for ease of illustration, though the ideas we have introduced are applicable in general dimension.
+Finally, we have focused most of our attention on two-dimensional systems largely for simplicity of presentation and for ease of illustration.
 We anticipate that higher dimensions will provide interesting challenges as well as opportunities that do not arise in two dimensions.
 In particular, the shapes of $k$-shells are expected to have significantly richer features.

 \textbf{Acknowledgements.} This work was supported by the Data Science Institute at Bar-Ilan University.